Holidays Calendar for October 26, 2017

 This Day in History

 • 2014 Britain withdrew its forces from Afghanistan after the end of Operation Herrick.
-The operation stated on June 20, 2002, lasting 12 years, 4 months and 7 days.
+The operation started on June 20, 2002, lasting for 12 years, 4 months and 7 days.

-• 2007 Died: Arthur Kornberg, American biochemist, remembered for discovery of the mechanisms in the biological synthesis of DNA.
-This work brought him the Nobel Prize in Physiology or Medicine in 1959.
+• 2007 Died: Arthur Kornberg, American biochemist who won the Nobel Prize in Physiology or Medicine 1959 for the discovery of the mechanisms in the biological synthesis of RNA and DNA.

-• 1989 Died: Charles J. Pedersen, American chemist, best known for his describing methods of synthesizing crown ethers.
-This work won him the Nobel Prize in Chemistry in 1987, that he shared with Donald J. Cram and Jean-Marie Lehn.
+• 1989 Died: Charles J. Pedersen, American organic chemist best known for discovering crown ethers and describing methods of synthesizing them.
+He was awarded the 1987 Nobel Prize in Chemistry.

 • 1984 Born: Sasha Cohen, retired American figure skater.
 She is the 2006 Olympic silver medalist, a three-time World Championship medalist, the 2003 Grand Prix Final Champion, and the 2006 U.S. Champion.

-• 1984 Stephanie Fae Beauclair, better known as Baby Fae, became the first infant subject of a xenotransplant procedure.
-She received the heart of a baboon.
-The procedure was successful, but Fae died 21 days later of heart failure due to rejection of the transplant.
+• 1984 Stephanie Fae Beauclair, better known as Baby Fae, became the first infant subject of a xenotransplant procedure, receiving the heart of a baboon.
+She died within a month of the procedure.

 • 1977 The last natural case of smallpox was registered in Merca district, Somalia.
 This date is considered to be the anniversary of the eradication of smallpox.

-• 1973 Born: Seth MacFarlane, American voice actor, singer, director, producer, and screenwriter, primarily known for creation of animation series Family Guy, American Dad! and The Cleveland Show.
+• 1973 Born: Seth MacFarlane, American actor, animator, writer, producer, director, comedian, and singer.
+He is best known as the creator and star of the television series Family Guy and The Orville.

 • 1971 Born: Anthony Rapp, American actor and singer best known for originating the role of March Cohen in the Broadway musical Rent and playing Paul Stamets on Star Trek: Discovery.

 • 1965 Died: Sylvia Likens, American murder victim.
-She was tortured to death by Gertrude Baniszewski, her children and other young people from their neighborhood.
-Her death shook whole America and it became the subject of numerous fictional and non-fictional adaptations.
+She was tortured to death by her caregiver Gertrude Baniszewski, Baniszewski's children, and other young people from their neighborhood.

 • 1963 Born: Tom Cavanagh, Canadian actor and director.
 He is probably best known for portraying Eobard Thawne / Reverse-Flash and the various versions of Harrison Wells in the Arrowverse.